 - Respect yourself.
 Honor your time, guard your sanity, and monitor your overall wellbeing.
 Self-respect radiates confidence which, in turn, tends to attract quality clients.

 - Business is business.
 While you're bound to experience a few hiccups in any working relationship, remember that business is business.
 Be professional.

 Wondering what to read next?

 → 10 Fast + Simple Strategies For Getting Clients

 Bad clients are avoidable

 Need more guidance when it comes to finding the perfect client?
-Use our guide to getting clients now.
+Check out our guide to getting clients.

-Have some experience of dealing with downright bad clients?
-Share your hard-won wisdom in the comments section below.
+Do you have first-hand experience in dealing with rotten clients?
+Be sure to share your hard-won wisdom in the comments section below.
 What have you learned?
-What are you doing differently these days?
+What are you doing differently?